Jarvis-wang/temp/README.md

 ## Run the App Locally

-In your project folder, right-click and "Open Command Window Here as Administrator".
+In your project folder, right-click and "Open PowerShell Here as Administrator".
 At the prompt, type nodemon app.js to start the server.
 (CTRL-C to stop.)

 ```DOS
 > nodemon app.js